MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-key-features.md

 Each service added to a plan can be configured with quota settings to help you manage your cloud capacity.
 Quotas can include restrictions such as VM, RAM, and CPU limits and are applied per user subscription.
 Quotas can be differentiated by location.
 For example, a plan containing compute services from Region A could have a quota of two virtual machines, 4GB RAM, and 10 CPU cores.

-When composing an offer, the service administrator can include **base plans**.
+When composing an offer, the sadministrator can include **base plans**.
 These base plans are included by default when a tenant subscribes to that offer.
 As soon as a user subscribes (and the subscription is created), the user has access to all the resource providers specified in those base plans (with the corresponding quotas).

-The service administrator can also include **add-on plans** in an offer.
+The administrator can also include **add-on plans** in an offer.
 Add-on plans are not included by default in the subscription.
 Add-on plans are additional plans (quotas) available in an offer that a subscription owner can add to their subscription.

 ### Offers